openstack-archive/wsme/README.rst

 ~~~~~~~~~~~~

 -   Read the `WSME Documentation`_.
--   Questions about WSME should to the `python-wsme mailinglist`_.
+-   Questions about WSME should go to the `python-wsme mailinglist`_.

 Contribute
 ~~~~~~~~~~